mlund/jupyter-course/README.md

   - _or_ a Notebook presenting a text-book topic of choice and aimed at students.
     Here's some [inspiration](http://nbviewer.jupyter.org/github/demotu/BMC/blob/master/notebooks/Transformation2D.ipynb).
   - **Deadline for project: January 3, 2019**

+2. Each student will upload its project on her/his GitHub repository created through [GitHub Classroom](https://classroom.github.com/a/pwsOX3wC).

 2. A peer-review process where each student reviews and writes comments on _two_ other notebooks.
    The review should be based on the criteria listed below.
 For each point, include specific